 12. Plain yogurt

-Plain yogurt, unsweetened and free of artificial sweeteners, is a gut-friendly treat.
-It contains probiotics that promote healthy digestion and calcium for strong bones.
-Always check that the yogurt does not contain xylitol, a sweetener toxic to dogs, and offer a small spoonful to avoid excess fat intake.
+Plain yogurt, unsweetened and free of artificial sweeteners, is a gut-friendly treat… Always check that the yogurt does not contain xylitol, a sweetener toxic to dogs.
+Learning how to read a dog food label is a vital skill for every pet owner to ensure hidden toxins or fillers stay out of your dog’s diet.

 13. Chicken